viesturz/klipper/docs/Config_Reference.md

 #   A list of G-Code commands to execute in place of "my_cmd".
 See
 #   docs/Command_Templates.md for G-Code format.
 This parameter must
 #   be provided.
+#python:
+#   Python code that generates the G-code commands.
+Alternative way of defining
+#   more complex macros.
+See docs/Command_Templates.md for G-Code format.
 #variable_<name>:
 #   One may specify any number of options with a "variable_" prefix.
 #   The given variable name will be assigned the given value (parsed